Warehouse Workers' Injuries Are Increasing as Employers Use Artificial Intelligence

 - -The law will require employers to exempt from quotas: meal or rest periods, use of bathroom facilities, or compliance with occupational and safety regulations

-The U.S. Department of Labor announced that it's Occupational Safety and Health Administration has cited Amazon during inspections at six warehouse facilities in five states for failing to properly record work-related injuries and illnesses.
+The U.S. Department of Labor announced that its Occupational Safety and Health Administration has cited Amazon during inspections at six warehouse facilities in five states for failing to properly record work-related injuries and illnesses.
 The findings are part of an ongoing investigation.
 Following referrals from the U.S. Attorney’s Office for the Southern District of New York, OSHA opened inspections on July 18, 2022, at Amazon locations in Deltona, Florida; Waukegan, Illinois; and New Windsor, New York; and on Aug.
 1, 2022, at locations in Aurora, Colorado; Nampa, Idaho; and Castleton, New York.
 OSHA issued Amazon citations for 14 recordkeeping violations, including failing to record injuries and illnesses, misclassifying injuries and illnesses, not recording injuries and illnesses within the required time, and not providing OSHA with timely injury and illness records.
 Amazon faces $29,008 in proposed penalties.
-Also, OSHA cited Amazon for ergonomic safety violations at three warehouse facilities,
+Also, OSHA cited Amazon for ergonomic safety violations at three warehouse facilities.

 NEW JERSEY RETAIL WAREHOUSES

 New Jersey has experienced a surge in the establishment of retail warehouses.
 It is geographically suited for transport on the East coast and equal distance to major population centers like New York City and Philadelphia.
 It also is a central transportation hub with abundant air, land, and sea facilities.
-The State of New Jersey has reported numerous injuries of warehouse workers involving: forklift injuries, including falls and crush injuries.
+The State of New Jersey has reported numerous injuries of warehouse workers involving: forklift injuries, including falls, ergonomic hazards and crush injuries.
 Investigative reports are published online.

 NJ WORKERS’ COMPENSATION BENEFITS